How Donald Trump's 2024 campaign quietly built a grassroots juggernaut for the Iowa Caucuses

 First-time caucusgoers differ from the overall likely caucusgoing population in a couple of key ways, the December poll found.
 A majority of them are age 45 or younger (59%, compared with 42% overall).

-They also tend to have lower levels of education — 28% have completed high school or less, and an additional 39% have completed some college or an associate's degree, which combine for 67%.
+They also tend to have lower levels of education.
+Twenty-eight percent have completed high school or less, and an additional 39% have completed some college or an associate's degree, which combine for 67%.
 That’s compared to a combined 52% among all likely GOP caucusgoers.

 "Traditionally, young people have not been all that plentiful in the Republican caucusgoing public," said respected pollster J. Ann Selzer, who conducts the Iowa Poll.
 "It suggests that there are some things going on here that make this group of first-timers look a little different from what we have seen in the past."